Alx-Lai/Alx-Lai/README.md

 <img src="https://github-readme-stats-sigma-five.vercel.app/api?username=alx-lai&show_icons=true" />
 </picture>

-🏫 I’m currently a student in NTU CSIE.
+- Graduated from NTU CSIE as a bachelor in 2024 Summer.
+- Currently working as a software engineer.